maxguzenski/react-easy-style/README.md

 ```

-## This all is cool... but I want to use inline styles.
+## All this is pretty cool... but I want to use inline styles.

 Ok, react-easy-style has support to inline-styles BUT without advanced feature like browser state/media queries.